patricklafrance/wmfnext-shell/README.md

 }
 ```

-The `useNavigationItems()` hook return the navigation items as is, meaning you'll still have to recursively parse tree structure to transform the items into actual React component.
+The `useNavigationItems()` hook return the navigation items as is, meaning you'll still have to recursively parse the tree structure to transform the items into actual React component.

 As it's a non trivial process, the shell provide an optional utility hook called `useRenderNavigationItems()` to help with that.

 > If you prefer you can always parse the navigation items tree on your own without using the utility hook.

-The `useRenderNavigationItems()` accept 2 render function as second and third parameters.
-The second parameter is a function to render a single link from a navigation item and the third parameter is a function to render a section.
+The `useRenderNavigationItems()` accept 2 render functions as a second and third parameter.
+The second parameter is a function to render a single link from a navigation item and the third parameter is a function to render a section of navigation items.

-In this example, there would have 2 sections.
-A root section including all the navigation items, and a nested section including only "Static1/Page 4" and "Static1/Page 5".
+In this example, there are 2 sections.
+A root section containing all the navigation items, and a nested section containing only _"Static1/Page 4"_ and _"Static1/Page 5"_.

-Each render function must return a React element.
+Each render function must return a single `React element`.

 Notice that the `renderItem` function receive the `highlight` additional props and use it to render an "highlight" CSS class on the link.
 This is the kind of usecase those `additionalProps` are for.

+👉 Start all the applications and try navigating between pages.

 > **Warning**
 >
-> It's import to provide memoized render functions using the `useCallback` hook to `useRenderNavigationItems()` as otherwise the navigation items will be parsed over and over rather than returning them from the cache.
+> It's important to provide memoized render functions to the `useRenderNavigationItems()` hook as otherwise the navigation items will be parsed over and over on re-renders rather than being returned from the cache for the same navigation items.

 ### Isolate module failures